 On May 10th, the President of the German Medical Association Ulrich Montgomery announced that the German Medical Congress had accepted the proposal for loosening the ban on remote treatment.
 Accordingly, certain treatments and consultations may henceforth also be carried out by telephone, video/live chat, app or web portal.
 The communication between patient and doctor via SMS is also gaining importance.

 It was the 121st German Medical Conference, which took place in the Erfurt Exhibition Hall and which had a concise topic for debate.
-According to §7 (4) of the model occupational code, consultations or even treatments via telecommunications media were hitherto regarded as prohibited in principle.
-Loosening this law not only means a major change with new challenges for physicians, but also for patients.
+According to §7 (4) of the model occupational code, consultations or even remote treatments via telecommunications media were hitherto regarded as prohibited in principle.
+Loosening this remote treatment law not only means a major change with new challenges for physicians, but also for patients.
 To make a remote diagnosis of a person you’ve never met before seems unthinkable – even irresponsible.
 On the other hand, many citizens have long been seeking advice on internet forums, exchanging experiences with each other and advising on entire therapies.
 Last but not least, the doctors themselves use digital media to remotely transfer X-ray images, laboratory data and findings in order to coordinate with one another.
 The possibilities are there, now backed by official recognition.

 Digital communication shall supplement, not disturb, the doctor-patient relationship